k-awata/acadbp/README.md

    go install github.com/k-awata/acadbp@latest
    ```

+   Otherwise you can download a binary from [Releases](https://github.com/k-awata/acadbp/releases).

 2. You need to make a `.acadbp.yaml` file in the home directory to specify the path to `accoreconsole.exe` in your AutoCAD installed directory.
 You can make it with the following command:

    ```bat